microsoft/T-MAC/README.md

 python tools/run_pipeline.py -o ${model_dir} -m llama-3-8b-2bit
 ```

-> Use `-p` or `-s` argument to select the steps you want to run.
-And use `-u` argument to use our prebuilt kernels for ARM.
+> - Use `-p` or `-s` argument to select the steps you want to run.

-> Use `--zero_point` for asymmetric quantization, which is required for *most* EfficientQAT models (only verified with Llama-3-8b-instruct-w4-g128/Llama-3-8b-instruct-w2-g128).
+>
+> - Use `-u` argument to use our prebuilt kernels for ARM.
+>
+> - Use `-m gptq-auto` for GPTQ models not in preset.
+The kernel shapes and quantization configurations will be automatically detected and validated.
+>
+> - We have supported mainstream LLM models in GPTQ format (e.g., Llama-2, Llama-3, Mistral, Phi-3-mini, etc).
+Some models are unsupported by [convert script](https://github.com/kaleid-liner/llama.cpp/blob/185d96ce5087b117d6b3a48bc99f158e9daec58d/convert-hf-to-gguf-t-mac.py).
+We welcome contributions from community.

 An example output: